AI & Tools

 From Prompts to Context: Why Clear Instructions Alone Are Not Enough

-A Frustrating Scenario Imagine this situation: you’re writing a perfect prompt about “the latest best practices for Python MySQL connections.”
-You carefully design a persona (“You are a Python database expert with 10 years of experience”), clear instructions (“Only provide 2024 best practices, no deprecated methods”), and specific format requirements (“List main approaches, pros/cons, code examples, security considerations”).
-This prompt is flawless.
-Yet, GPT confidently gives you code using 2018-deprecated methods with security vulnerabilities.
-Why?
+The Problem Consider a prompt on “the latest best practices for Python MySQL connections,” with a carefully designed persona (“You are a Python database expert with 10 years of experience”), clear instructions (“Only provide 2024 best practices, no deprecated methods”), and specific format requirements (“List main approaches, pros/cons, code examples, security considerations”).
+The prompt itself is well-designed, yet GPT may still confidently return code using 2018-deprecated methods with security vulnerabilities.
+The reason: the model doesn’t know 2024’s best practices, because its training data cutoff doesn’t include this new information.
+The problem isn’t the prompt—it’s the model’s knowledge.

 Continue reading →